jnlewis/neo-dapp-tutorial/README.md

 # Tutorial: Designing and Developing a DApp on NEO
 **A detailed walkthrough on creating a real world decentralized application.**

 This tutorial will walk you through building a decentralized app on the NEO blockchain.
-The tutorial will use C# as example, but once you've grasps the core concept, this project can be written in any other language you prefer.
+The tutorial will use C# as example, but once you've grasp the core concept, this project can be written in any other language you prefer.
 The example project we are using is a book store that lets authors add books on the store which can be sold directly to customers.

 The reason why I used this as an example is because it includes the basic building blocks of any data oriented software: retrieving, creating, updating and deleting data.
-Albeit, this guide will be a long read, but you will definately learn a lot more by building a real world app as compared to a hello world example.
+Albeit, this guide will be a long read, but you will definitely learn a lot more by building a real world app as compared to a hello world example.
 So grab a drink, put on some music if you'd like, and let's get started.

 [View Source Code](https://github.com/jnlewis/neo-dapp-tutorial/tree/master/Sample/BookStoreApp)